adrianzwz/TASA-Typeface-Collection/README.md

 - Resolved uneven symmetric kerning and overkerned pairs.
 - Consistent kerning in small figures.

+**24 Jul 2025.
+Version 2.011**
+- Decomposed the components of black circled figures.

 ## Acknowledgements

 Thanks to Kiàn-tiong and GoRong for generously sharing their expertise on implementing and designing glyphs for Taiwanese Romanizations.